About this lesson

 - Plot the data points, the Mean and the control limits.

 - Take appropriate actions to remove special causes or to center your data within the customer spec limits.
-In the example shown there is a special cause condition of a mean shift indicated at point 18 that needs to be investigated.
+In the example shown there is a special cause condition of a mean shift indicated at point 18 that needs to be investigate.

 Hints & tips